-Appellants should contact the Admissions Officer by 31 March 2020 for information on how to appeal.
-Information on the timetable for the appeals process is on our website: www.sstmaidstone.viat.org.uk/2547/admissions
+Appellants should contact the Admissions Officer for information on how to appeal.
+Information on the timetable for the appeals process is on our website: www.sstmaidstone.viat.org.uk

 In Year Admissions

 Students applying for a place at a date later than the normal secondary admission age will be added to a waiting list according to our oversubscription criteria.